matisiekpl/enbase-go/README.md

 | ⏱ | **Fast** Powered by Go |
 | 🔗 | **NoSQL** - store data like you want |

+## Why

+Creating reactive apps is the future.
+You can right now start building your high-performance and highly-avaiable mobile or web app with enbase.
+Enbase is a solution thats automates your backend functions and packs its into data access layer with powerful access permissions and realtime subscriptions

 ## :rocket: Quick deployment
 #### with docker compose :whale:
 ```